raeesmghl/my-javascript-notes/DOM_RECT-FRONTEND/README.md

 - to understand this i used 2 more if statement (to see the second condition in the 3rd if statement)

-#### to see the effect i can also use else condition with 3rd if condition :
+#### to see the effect i can also use else condition with 3rd if statement :

 ``` javascript
         if (rect.top <= windowHeight /2 && rect.bottom >= windowHeight / 2) {